ics691E/project2.github.io/index.md

 Genre: Adventure/Strategy

-A fun and engaging game concept that challenges different player skills, making the choices strategic based on the skills they want to develop.
+A fun and engaging game concept that challenges different player skills, making the choices strategically based on the skills they want to develop.

 ## Table of Contents